WICG/view-transitions/explainer.md

 });
 ```

 `prepare()` is used to signal that the current state should be captured, and the promise returned by the callback passed to the API signals when the new state can be captured, and the transition can begin.
-Making cross-document transitions work means replacing those events with implicit events on either side of a cross-document navigation.
+Making cross-document transitions work means replacing this API with something that does the same job, but can span two documents.

 Here's a rough sketch (all API names used here are for entertainment purposes only):